fashton28/PennAiR-challenge/README.md

 # PennAiR Software Challenge

-Solution to the PennAiR software challenge: detecting solid shapes on textured backgrounds, tracking them through video, generalizing to arbitrary backgrounds, recovering their 3D positions from camera intrinsics, and wrapping the whole pipeline in ROS2 nodes.
+Solution to the PennAiR software challenge: detecting solid shapes on textured backgrounds, tracking them through video, extending the algorithm to be background agnostic, recovering their 3D positions from camera intrinsics, and wrapping the whole pipeline in ROS2 nodes.

-Everything is built from classical computer vision primitives (OpenCV filtering, morphology, and contour analysis) composed into an original algorithm.
+Everything is built from classical computer vision techniques (OpenCV filtering, morphology, and contour analysis) implemented into an original algorithm.
 No pretrained models and no end-to-end learned solutions are used.

 ![Background agnostic detection](results/video_background_agnostic.gif)